MicrosoftDocs/kaizala-docs/kaizala/platform/v1/docs/connectors/API.md

 ## Root Domain

-The root domain for invoking the Kazaila APIs is:
+The root domain for invoking the Kaizala APIs is:

     https://{endpoint-url}/v1/